 - Archaeological excavations or surveys for research purposes

-- Historical research, except in cases where historical research is justifiable and integral to the success of the proposed project;
+- Historical research, except in cases where the research is justifiable and integral to the success of the proposed project;

-- Acquisition or creation of new collections for new or existing museums;
+- Acquisition or creation of new exhibits, objects, or collections for new or existing museums;

 - Commissions of new works of art or architecture for commemorative or economic development purposes;